Keploy vs Testcontainers

 Testcontainers requires you to write each test manually, but provides real dependencies to test against.
 Creating a comprehensive suite takes more time but gives you precise control over test scenarios.

 Engineering teams evaluating Testcontainers alternatives often compare it with Keploy for API testing and regression coverage.
 Keploy captures real production traffic via eBPF and auto-generates tests with dependency mocks — requiring zero code changes.
-If you're considering switching from Testcontainers or comparing Testcontainers and Keploy side by side, the key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).
+The key differences come down to how tests are generated (traffic-based vs manual), how dependencies are mocked (automatic vs configured), and what infrastructure changes are needed (none vs SDK/sidecar/containers).